christophermayfield/thesisprogress/myupdates.md

 #October 1st, 2018

 Today, I went to CBU with Karina, I rode an electric scooter for the first time, which was awesome.
 I finally watched that video on how to recode data, but i'm still entirely sure.
 I'm going to consult more tomorrow.

+#October 9th, 2018

+Today I was tired from not sleeping well the previous night.
+I made some headway with cleaning some of the data.
+Still stuck on another part of categorizing my various regarding my eudaimonia scale.
+I'm going to consult with a friend regarding this.